Russia, China urge North Korea to drop rocket launch plan

 Russia is a permanent member of the U.N.
 Security Council and is upset by any defiance of council resolutions.
 Past launches by Pyongyang have caused concern among Russians living near the country's border with North Korea.

-(Additional reporting by Ben Blanchard in Beijing and Jonathan Saul in London and Andrew Quinn in Washington; Writing by Steve Gutterman and Nick Macfie; Editing by Robert Birsel, Mark Heinrich and Mohammad Zargham)
+(Additional reporting by Ben Blanchard in Beijing and Jonathan Saul in London,; Writing by Steve Gutterman and Nick Macfie; Editing by Robert Birsel and Mark Heinrich)